Msantanna10/creedinteractive/README.md

 ## Custom Endpoint for the REST API
 ![Custom Endpoint](https://i.imgur.com/KAjGNsh.jpg)
 Everything gets even better!
 A custom route is created and returns a real-time JSON of posts created from the file.
-It works with GET parameters to limit the number of podcasts and to work with pagination.
+It works with GET parameters to limit the number of podcasts and also to work with pagination.
 Example:
 * `https://domamo.com.br/creedinteractive/wp-json/podcasts/v1/all` will return all podcasts
 * `https://domamo.com.br/creedinteractive/wp-json/podcasts/v1/all?count=5` will return the last 5 podcasts